Explore UAB

 • Growth of the Department

 This rapid expansion of the division culminated with the completion of the Benjamin Russell Hospital for Children in 2012 and the opening of a new state of the art Pediatric Critical Care Unit consisting of 24 expansive private rooms.
 These new rooms offer comfortable and private surroundings for the families of critically ill children.
 In 2017, Dr. Winkler stepped down as division director and was followed by Dr. Nancy Tofil.
-Dr. Tofil has continued growing of the role of the division within the department, as well as integrating the operation of critical care services more seamlessly into the overall operation of the hospital.
+Dr. Tofil has continued to grow the role of the division within the department, as well as integrating the operation of critical care services more seamlessly into the overall operation of the hospital.
 She has continued to add to the roster of the division with ongoing recruitment of faculty, such as:

 • Division Leadership